OfficeDev/Project-CSOM-Read-Local-CustomFields/README.md

 * Visual Studio 2013 or later
 * Project CSOM client DLL.
 It is available as a Nuget Package from [here](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/)
 * The project named "Local Custom Fields" added to the Project PWA site.

-#### Deployment
-1. Load the "Local Custom Fields" project file onto the PWA site.
-2. Update the user credentials in the app.
-3. Compile the app.

 ## How the sample affects your tenant data